CameronS2005/arch_stuff/README.md

 BE CAREFUL WITH THESE SCRIPTS AS THEY COULD CAUSE DAMAGE TO YOUR DATA IF NOT CONFIGURED PROPERLEY!

-to use on a fresh copy of the archiso, simply modify the variables in the config of the script, and run "curl -o installer.sh -fsSL https://raw.githubusercontent.com/CameronS2005/arch_stuff/main/gaming_archinstaller.sh; chmod +x installer.sh; ./installer.sh"
+to use on a fresh copy of the archiso, simply modify the variables in the config of the script, and run "curl -o archinstaller.sh -fsSL https://raw.githubusercontent.com/CameronS2005/arch_stuff/main/archinstaller.sh; chmod +x archinstaller.sh; ./archinstaller.sh"

 # -------------------------------- #